pig8pig/imc-prosperity-3/README.md

 With $$M_f$$ being the multiplier, $$p_f$$ the percentage of teams, and $$I_f$$ the number of inhabitants for any field $$f$$.
 We tried to model other teams’ choices by looking at a similar challenge from Prosperity 2.
 This involved sorting fields by profitability for $$p_f = 0$$.
 It was assumed that regions with comparable profitability would display similar trends in over- or under-allocation.
 Applying this predicted the following percentages (by multiplier):
-With $$M_f$$ being the multiplier, $$p_f$$ the percentage of teams, and $$I_f$$ the number of inhabitants for any field $$f$$.
-We tried to model other teams’ choices by looking at a similar challenge from Prosperity 2.
-This involved sorting fields by profitability for $$p_f = 0$$.
-It was assumed that regions with comparable profitability would display similar trends in over- or under-allocation.
-Applying this predicted the following percentages (by multiplier):
 | Multiplier | Predicted % | Actual % | Rank Predicted | Rank Actual |
 |------------|-------------|----------|----------------|-------------|
 | 37         | 4.95%       | 5.12%    | 1              | 3           |